reneegreen816/PholdAPhage/README.md

 If you use **PholdAPhage**, I would recommend a citation in your manuscript along the lines of:

-All predictive modelling of phages were done using the PholdAPhage predictive modelling protocol (Green, R. G. (2025), **PholdAPhage**: [https://github.com/reneegreen816/PholdAPhage](https://github.com/reneegreen816/PholdAPhage/edit/main/README.md) ).
+All predictive modelling of phages were done using the PholdAPhage predictive modelling protocol (Green, R (2025), **PholdAPhage**: [https://github.com/reneegreen816/PholdAPhage](https://github.com/reneegreen816/PholdAPhage/edit/main/README.md) ).

 Is you use Pharokka, Phold, Phynteny, or AlphaFold2 and collabfold for pre-simulation needs, it would be recommended to also include:

 Genome annotations completed with Pharokka V1.8.0 (Bouras, et al. 2023),  Phold V1 (Bouras, et al. 2025), and Phynteny (Grigson, et al 2025).
-Folds completed with AlphaFold2, with oligomeric predictions completed with Phlegm (Grigson, et al 2025).
+Folds completed with AlphaFold2.
 Predictive modelling and simulation completed by UCSF ChimeraX package and sym command tools by the Computer Graphics Laboratory, University of California, San Francisco, and UCSF ChimeraX package hkcage command by Luque Lab at San Diego State University, with funding from the NSF.

 With the following full citations for the constituent tools below where relevant: